ou-az/spring-boot-angular-demo/docs/frontend/01-Angular-Architecture-Overview.md

 Future architectural improvements could include:

-1. Implementing NgRx for state management in complex features
+1. Implementing NgRx for state management in complex loan processing workflows
-2. Adding a more comprehensive testing strategy
+2. Adding a more comprehensive testing strategy for financial calculations
-3. Implementing micro-frontend architecture for larger scale applications
+3. Implementing real-time loan status updates with WebSockets
 4. Server-side rendering for improved SEO and initial load performance
+5. Integration with credit reporting APIs for automated borrower qualification